statTarget/statTarget2/README.md

 Author: Hemi Luan

-     We will release the statTargetAPP instead of the statTarget soon.
+     We will release the Portable Version 'Pro-statTarget' instead of the statTarget soon.

      If interested, you can contact via email